-St. Johnsbury Academy ranked first among New England boarding schools at the conclusion of this year's Math Madness, the nation's premier online mathematics competition.
-The St. Johnsbury Academy Math Team participates annually in the Math Madness competition and ended their season this year ranked 28th in the entire United States, ahead of all other New England boarding schools, based on the scores of the top-20 students.
+St. Johnsbury Academy ranked first among U.S. boarding schools at the conclusion of this year's Math Madness, the nation's premier online mathematics competition.
+The St. Johnsbury Academy Math Team participates annually in the Math Madness competition and ended their season this year ranked 28th in the entire United States, ahead of all other U.S. boarding schools, based on the scores of the top-20 students.
 In addition to the top-20 student results, SJA was ranked 29th based on the scores of the top-15 students, 39th based on the scores for the top-10 students, and 68th, based on the scores for the top-five students.

 Rounds of the Math Madness competition are played in live-time via the internet using an iPad, laptop or similar device.
 The rankings are based on both number of questions answered correctly, and the time taken to answer.
 According to the Math Madness website, "In its 6th season, Math Madness is emerging as one of the premiere academic competition events in the United States, soon to be world-wide.
 In 2016, well over 500 schools and 10,000 students from across the country competed in the online league, tournament and championship..."